railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 You can also change labels and other screen items on screen in the web client.
-To do that, open the form that you want to translate, then click the :guilabel:`Translate this resource.` icon to its top right.
+To do that, open the form that you want to translate, then click the :guilabel:`Translate` icon to its bottom right.
 You then have the choice of translating:

 * the data in the system (contained in the :guilabel:`Fields`),